isc-at/cpipe-for-AoC2020/README.md

-## aoc2020-template
-This is a template for [Advent of Code](https://adventofcode.com/) ObjectScript contest.
+This is an example based on [Advent of Code](https://adventofcode.com/) contest.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.